bUnit-dev/bUnit/docs/site/docs/verification/verify-markup.md

 [!code-csharp[](../../../samples/tests/xunit/VerifyMarkupExamples.cs?start=16&end=19&highlight=3)]

-You can perform standard string assertions against the markup string, like checking whether it contains a value or is empty.
+Standard string assertions can be performed against the markup string, such as checking whether it contains a value or is empty.